sananqsh/Flask-Portfolio/README.md

 **check**: It checks whether a username is available.

 ## Configure:
-You’ll need to register for an API key in order to be able to query IEX’s data.
+By querying IEX, you`re able to check real stocks’ actual prices.
+But first, you’ll need to register for an API key in order to be able to query IEX’s data.
 To do so, follow these steps:

   - Visit [IEX](iexcloud.io/cloud-login#/register/.)